Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Stick + A + Control Pad Down

-To swan dive off a high cliff or ledge into water, start moving forward toward the edge and then press Jump followed immediately by Duck.
-Lara can also swan dive on dry land, as long as the drop is not too far.
+To swan dive off a high cliff or ledge into water, start moving forward toward the edge and then press Jump followed immediately by Crouch.
+Lara can also swan dive on dry land, as long as the terrain is even and the drop is not too far.
 She'll hit the ground, tuck and roll.
+Doing a series of running swan dives is the fastest way to cover ground in this game.

 CAMERA & MOVEMENT CONTROLS

-Players who are not accustomed to this style of control should note that Lara now moves relative to the camera.
-For example, if she is facing left and you press Forward she will turn and run away from you, not to the left (i.e., forward based on the way the camera is pointing).
-Similarly, if Lara is climbing and you want her to jump in a certain direction, you must press the key for the desired direction on screen plus the Jump key (e.g., Back + Jump makes her jump toward you, regardless of which way she's facing before she jumps).
-Or, you can make a habit of pointing the camera in the direction you want Lara to go, then just press Forward each time.
-Or, tap the Display HUD key before jumping to move the camera behind Lara.
+Players who are not accustomed to this control scheme should note that Lara now moves relative to the camera.
+For example, if she is facing left and you press Forward she will turn and run away from you, not to the left (i.e., she moves forward based on where the camera is pointing).
+Similarly, if Lara is climbing and you want her to jump in a certain direction, you must press the direction key (or stick) in the desired direction on screen plus the Jump key (e.g., Back + Jump makes her jump toward you, regardless of which way she's facing before she jumps).
+When walking or running, it may help to "steer" Lara by pointing the camera in the direction you want her to go, using the mouse or right analog stick.
+Then just press Forward to move her.
+When jumping or doing grapple maneuvers, it may help to tap the Center Camera key first to move the camera behind Lara.
 Then the camera's right, left, forward and back are the same as hers.
-(This doesn't work in some tight places, but it usually does the trick.)
+This doesn't work in some tight places, but it usually does the trick.

 On the PSP, press the L or R button to move camera from side to side, or hold Triangle and use the analog stick for free camera rotate.